thycotic/dsv-docs/product/overview/architecture.md

 DSV provides five methods for client authentication:

 * username/password
 * Thycotic One
 * Client ID
 * AWS IAM
 * Microsoft MSI

 Authentication grants an access token with a one-hour time-to-live (TTL).
 When the token times out, DSV requires re-authentication.

 The username/password authentication method uses a refresh token good for 48 hours.
 The refresh token renews along with each new access token, so the 48 hours counts relative to the last access token’s time of issuance.
 If the refresh token expires, DSV requires re-authentication.

 Username/password could also link to Thycotic1 for authentication.
-This allows the initial user to reset the password if needed.
+This allows the initial User to reset the password if needed.

 ## Integrity Checks